 What we updated

-Our adaptive engine re-weights item parameters whenever GMAC publishes a calibration shift.
-For Focus 2026 specifically, three things changed under the hood.
+Our adaptive engine re-weights item parameters whenever the published percentile tables or official practice material move.
+Reflecting our 2026 reading, three things changed under the hood.

 First, the mastery vector — the internal representation of where a candidate stands on every sub-skill — now carries finer-grained Data Insights dimensions.
 We split MSR into three sub-dimensions (schema-building, cross-tab synthesis, and quantitative extraction) because the old single-axis representation was losing signal.